 Sautéed Zucchini with Corn and Tomatoes

-This dish is adapted from my 1976 edition of Better Homes and Gardens Heritage Cook Book.
-It’s based off an old recipe from early Spanish settlers in America.
+This recipe is adapted from my 1976 edition of the Better Homes and Gardens Heritage Cook Book.
+It was inspired by a dish attributed to early Spanish settlers in America.

 Tip

-— This zucchini and corn side dish is also excellent spooned over omelets.
+— This vegetable sauté is also excellent spooned over omelets.

 Inside Taste of Lime